-Flooding is often a major concern for cities across the United States.
-Wet fall conditions that leave soil moisture above normal, a relatively deep frost and near record snowpack conditions all contribute to flood events.
+Flooding is often a major concern for communities across the United States.
+Wet fall conditions that leave soil moisture above normal, a relatively deep frost, and near record snowpack conditions can contribute to flood events.

-These elements alone set the stage for significant flooding.
-But the recent rainfall and snow events have compounded the issue, resulting in major flooding already occurring in some areas of the Midwest and rising water levels on many major streams.
-According to SEH Water Resources Engineer Rachel Pichelmann, we are seeing that you don’t have to live in a Federal Emergency Management Agency (FEMA)-mapped flood zone to experience flooding – it can happen nearly anywhere.
+These elements alone can set the stage for significant flooding.
+But a changing climate can compound the issue with heavy rainfall, rapidly melting snow, or ice jams that can push rivers and streams rapidly to major flooding.
+We are seeing that you don’t have to live in a Federal Emergency Management Agency (FEMA)-mapped flood zone to experience flooding – it can happen nearly anywhere.

 Mitigation activities are intended to significantly reduce or even eliminate the risk of flooding before it occurs.
 The following list includes some common mitigation activities:

-Review and update building codes and zoning.
+- Review and update building codes and zoning.
 Responsible community planning can be one of the most powerful tools to minimize flood risk.
-Communities should go beyond traditional standards and require additional freeboard above the FEMA 100-year flood elevation for first floor elevations of new buildings and designate open space uses in flood-prone areas.
+Communities should consider going beyond traditional standards and FEMA or State mandated minimum levels of protection for new buildings or critical infrastructure and designate open space uses in flood-prone areas.
 If a community participates in FEMA’s Community Rating System, these activities can result in flood insurance premium reductions for property owners within the community.

-Conduct a vulnerability analysis.
-Hydrologic and hydraulic modeling programs can help to estimate flood risk and present the data in an easy-to-understand graphical format.
+- Conduct a vulnerability analysis.
+Hydrologic and hydraulic modeling programs can help estimate current flood risk and potential future risk with climate induced changes while presenting the data in an easy-to-understand graphical format.
 These flood modeling toolboxes include many resources to choose from, helping to identify the appropriate level of detail for each request.
-The modeling is conducted to produce maps that indicate where flood-prone areas are located, which can then be confirmed with past observations and used to evaluate alternatives to minimize flooding.
+The modeling produces maps that indicate where flood-prone areas are located, which can then be confirmed with past observations and used to evaluate alternatives to minimize flooding.

-Implement Geographic Information Systems (GIS).
-By using GIS capabilities to develop infrastructure and natural resources databases you can document historic and existing conditions of stormwater management systems and natural streams alike.
-This information can serve as the foundation for hydrologic and hydraulic modeling, and even provide an inventory of data to use for levee certification.
+- Implement Geographic Information Systems (GIS).
+By using GIS capabilities to develop infrastructure and natural resources databases, you can document historic and existing conditions of stormwater management systems and natural streams alike.
+This information can serve as the foundation for hydrologic and hydraulic modeling, and even provide an inventory of the community's assets and infrastructure most vulnerable to flooding.

-Implement mitigation projects.
+- Implement mitigation projects.
 Projects that focus on improving stormwater management or reducing flood risk from a major river can be effective ways to mitigate flooding.
-These projects include traditional and innovative practices and can consist of levees, floodwalls, impoundments, improved conveyances, wetland restoration, acquisition of flood-prone properties and even stormwater harvest and reuse.
-Water resources engineers can combine their proven experience with new data and tools to identify the best flood mitigation practice for every community.
+These projects include traditional and innovative practices, and can consist of levees, floodwalls, impoundments, improved conveyances, wetland restoration, acquisition of flood-prone properties, and even stormwater harvest and reuse.
+Water resources engineers can combine their experience with new data and tools to identify the best flood mitigation practice for every community.

-Provide public outreach and education.
+- Provide public outreach and education.
 On a national level, much work has been done in recent years to develop accessible and easy-to-use tools for estimating and understanding flood risk.
-If your community isn’t included in the databases used for these tools, you can develop similar decision-making tools.
-Some examples of publicly-available resources include:
+If your community isn’t included in the databases used for these tools, work with your consultant to develop similar decision-making tools.
+Some examples of publicly available resources include:

 Your consultant can best recommend which tool would most help your city prepare depending on your unique situation.

 Preparedness activities are intended to achieve a sense of readiness for the flooding emergency.
-There are a number of ways to get ready and ensure preparedness:
+There are several ways to get ready:

-Develop a plan.
-While it may seem like a no-brainer, emergency preparedness plans should be tailored to address the specific needs of the community.
+- Develop a plan.
+Emergency preparedness plans should be tailored to address the specific needs of the community.
 Communities are required by FEMA to develop a hazard mitigation plan and update it every five years, but that doesn’t mean you’re covered.
 Engage neighboring communities and all parties expected to contribute to the response process so they can provide useful feedback and understand their role.
-Also make certain flooding related issues and projects are identified in the plan to ensure eligibility for FEMA related funding programs.
+Ensure flooding related issues and projects are identified in the plan to ensure eligibility for FEMA related funding programs.

-Document existing infrastructure.
+- Document existing infrastructure.
 According to one SEH client, accurate GPS data of their existing storm sewer system enabled them to make sure inlets were cleared ahead of the recent rainfall events.
-The preventative measure prevented numerous homes from flooding while helping to save money.
+The preventative measure averted numerous homes from flooding while helping to save money.

-Provide proper maintenance.
+- Provide proper maintenance.
 Make sure drainage structures are cleared to allow water to be intercepted and conveyed as intended.
 This may mean removing ice and snow from storm sewer inlets, moving snow piles that may inadvertently act as dams, and clearing culvert ends, among other activities.
-Of course, all of these actions should be carried out with proper equipment and safety precautions.
+Of course, these actions should be done with proper equipment and safety precautions.

-Stockpile materials.
+- Stockpile materials.
 Your community’s emergency response plan should identify materials needed to respond to several types of emergencies.
-In the case of flooding, these materials typically include pumps, sand bags and clay for temporary levees, but it should also include food, water and clean-up kits.
+In the case of flooding, these materials typically include pumps, sandbags, and earth fill for temporary levees, but it should also include food, water, and clean-up kits.

 Typical recovery actions bridge the gap between emergency and normalcy.
-These actions can include providing temporary housing, reconstruction, event counseling and education.
-The following two activities are often forgotten in the midst of recovery, but can be very beneficial to the community:
+These actions can include providing temporary housing, reconstruction, event counseling, and education.
+The following two activities are often forgotten during recovery, but can be greatly beneficial to the community:

 - Apply for Grants.
 FEMA’s Hazard Mitigation Assistance (HMA) grant programs provide funding opportunities for disaster mitigation both before and after events.
-FEMA administers three HMA programs:
+FEMA administers the following grant programs:

-Hazard Mitigation Grant Program helps implement long-term hazard mitigation planning and projects after a presidential major disaster declaration.
+- Hazard Mitigation Grant Program (HMGP) helps implement long-term hazard mitigation planning and projects after a presidential major disaster declaration.

-Flood Mitigation Assistance Grant Program funds projects and planning that specifically aims to reduce or eliminate long-term risk of flood damage to structures insured under the NFIP.
+- Flood Mitigation Assistance Grant Program funds projects and planning that specifically aim to reduce or eliminate long-term risk of flood damage to structures insured under the NFIP.

-Document the flood.
+- Document the flood.
 After the flood waters have receded and it is safe to do so, mark high water lines and survey them to document the maximum flooding condition.
 Interview residents and business owners to collect information about their experience with the flood and the impact it had on them.
-Photographs taken during the flood can also be useful, but should only be taken from a safe location.
-All information collected can be used to justify the need for financial assistance, public education on the severity of the event and improve the accuracy of flood modeling.
+Videos and photographs taken during the flood can also be useful but should only be taken from a safe location.
+With the increased use of drones, consider their use in documentation.
+All information collected can be used to justify the need for financial assistance, public education on the severity of the event, and improve the accuracy of flood modeling.

 To sum up